-You’re about to learn 15 of the best practices during the stroke recovery process.
+15 best practices during the stroke recovery process

 Stroke recovery varies from patient to patient depending on the size and location of stroke.

-Stay on top of the potential side effects so that you can anticipate any obstacles during stroke recovery.
+Stay on top of the potential stroke side effects so that you know what to expect.

 The biggest mistake: Using Botox to relieve spasticity without a proper rehabilitation exercise regimen

 Spasticity is muscle stiffness that occurs when stroke damages part of the brain that controls your muscles.

 A common treatment for spasticity is Botox… While Botox is effective, it’s only a temporary treatment, and you’ll need to keep going back for more.
 Botox doesn’t help rewire the brain and address the root problem.

 The best spasticity treatment – which is also an all-natural treatment – is by rewiring your brain with repetitive stroke exercises.
 By performing therapeutic movements over and over, you rewire the brain and your muscles will relax again.

 5. Don’t Over-Do Physical Therapy During Rehabilitation